Histology Research Support (HRS)

 HRS conducts short, medium and long term projects addressing focused research questions on a wide variety of pathological conditions.
 Histology services have always been available for research purposes; however, we have now made this process easier.
 HRS allows faculty, residents and medical students at the University of Vermont/The University of Vermont Medical Center to pursue academic research endeavors that utilize tissue samples.
 HRS enjoys interacting with wider research community at UVM/The University of Vermont Medical Center and participates in a variety of research projects, including multi-center grant funded projects.
 All types of pathology specimens are investigated including formalin-fixed, paraffin-embedded (FFPE), fresh-frozen tissues, fine needle aspiration (FNA) and other cytology preparations.
 Our technical catalogue includes tissue processing, embedding, routine histology, 155 Immunohistochemistry antibodies, 60 special stains and Chromogenic In-Situ Hybridization (CISH) for Her2 Neu.

-Service: HRS collaborates with other research core facilities such as The University of Vermont Cancer Center Translational Tissue Core Facility, the Microscopy Imaging core and the Advanced Genome Technologies Core (AGTC).
+Service: HRS collaborates with other research core facilities such as The University of Vermont Cancer Center Biobank Facility, the Microscopy Imaging core and the Advanced Genome Technologies Core (AGTC).

 Selected current HRS projects: